CovidStrategyCalculator/COVIDStrategyCalculator/README.md

 ## Use the web version
 The online version of the COVIDStrategyCalculator can be found [here](https://CovidStrategyCalculator.github.io).
 The web version is best used on a full-sized screen (desktop/laptop).
+To ensure that you're are running the latest version, we recommend that you clear your browser's cache for this website regularly.

 ## Download executables
 You can download the CSC as a pre-compiled executable.
 To download, click on the hyperlinks below.